AkashBhave/biye/README.md

 -   After completing all the grades (从初一到高三), you get to choose what kind of college you want to go to.
 -   After choosing your college, you graduate.
 You win!

+### Questions

+- 6 years of questions.
+- 7 possible subjects.
+- User only selects 4 subjects.
+- Have to create 6 * 7 = 42 questions.

 ## Development

 ### Project setup